Kinect Sports: Development

 Kinect Sports features a front end and Party Play voiceover recorded by Peter Dickson and a number of licensed music tracks from artists including Queen, Robbie Williams, MC Hammer and Gwen Stefani.
 Celebratory stings from these tracks are used throughout the game when players score a goal, achieve a strike, break a record or win an otherwise crucial point.

 On 11 November 2010, a Kinect Sports Facebook app was released which sorts times set in the Xbox 360 game into online leagues.
 Co-developed by Rare and web agency Nzime, the Facebook app uses an Xbox LIVE gamertag to compare results with friends and other players in Kinect Sports, join or create leagues and watch video performances uploaded from the game.

 On 23 April 2011, Kinect Sports players set a new Guinness World Record for the largest simultaneous 100m sprint with 10,539 participants.

 Reception

+The game received above-average reviews according to the review aggregation website Metacritic.
+In Japan, where the game was ported for release on 20 November 2010, Famitsu gave it a score of 29 out of 40, while Famitsu X360 gave it 30 out of 40.

-As of April 2011, Kinect Sports has sold over three million units and received generally positive reviews from critics, getting a rating of 8/10 from IGN, a 7.5/10 from GameSpot, and a 4/5 from G4TV's X-Play.
-Video game talk show Good Game gave the game a 7 out of 10 which praised that it didn't feel like a Wii sports game and that you actually had to use your whole body to play it however stating that the soccer felt a bit brain dead.
-Overall they said "It's a solid sports collection to show off Kinect and it is presented well with lots of great licensed music."
-Kinect Sports was also awarded Best Family Game in the Game British Academy Video Game Awards in 2011.
+Video game talk show Good Game gave it 7 out of 10, saying that it didn't feel like a Wii sports game and that you actually had to use your whole body to play it; however they said that the soccer felt a bit brain dead.
+Overall, they said, "It's a solid sports collection to show off Kinect and it is presented well with lots of great licensed music."

+As of April 2011, the game sold over three million units.